Resource Library

 Rhonda LaBatte in front of her high tunnel

 Rhonda LaBatte is a member of the Sisseton Wahpeton Oyate, a federally recognized tribe on the Lake Traverse Reservation in South Dakota.
-Growing up in a rural area, Rhonda’s family relied on a garden to provide healthy food.
-Continuing that tradition from her youth, gardening has become a staple of her adult life as well. …
+Growing up in a rural area, Rhonda’s family relied on a garden to provide healthy food, and gardening has become a staple of her adult life as well.
+Learn more about Rhonda's experience planning for and establishing the use of high tunnels to extend the growing season, and her first season of implemention.

 It can be hard to know when, and where, to invest your precious marketing dollars.
 This 2016 webinar recording looks at ways to draft a basic marketing plan designed to get small and medium-sized farms and food businesses the results they need.